Skip to main content

 Sharing knowledge and skills in the Mekong subregion

-MAP is integral to building relationships, as well as sharing knowledge and skills for sustainable development and economic resilience.
-MAP works alongside Australia's other programs in Southeast Asia, including Partnerships for Infrastructure, and with other development partners including multilateral and civil society organisations.
+Australia is strengthening Mekong resilience, development and integration.
+MAP works alongside Australia's other bilateral and regional programs in Southeast Asia, including Partnerships for Infrastructure, Climate Resilient Communities and the Southeast Asia Government-to-Government Program and with other development partners, including multilateral and civil society organisations.

-MAP works together with partners to support regional architecture, including ASEAN and subregional bodies such as ACMECS (Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy), the Mekong River Commission and Friends of the Mekong.
+MAP works together with partners to support regional architecture, including ASEAN and subregional bodies such as the Mekong River Commission (MRC) and ACMECS (Ayeyawady-Chao Phraya-Mekong Economic Cooperation Strategy).

 How we're working with the Mekong subregion

-• Enhancing regional cooperation on transboundary water issues through working with the Mekong River Commission (MRC).
+• Enhancing regional cooperation on transboundary water issues through support to the Mekong River Commission (MRC).

-• Strengthening public financial management and supporting domestic resource mobilisation in partnership with Cambodia and Laos.
+• Strengthening public financial management and supporting domestic resource mobilisation with Cambodia and Laos.

 Documents